Richard Dreyfuss

 Richard Stephen Dreyfuss (/ˈdraɪfəs/ DRY-fəs; Dreyfus; born October 29, 1947) is an American actor.
 He emerged from the New Hollywood wave of American cinema, finding fame with a succession of leading man parts in the 1970s.
-He has received an Academy Award, a BAFTA, and a Golden Globe.
+He has received numerous acting honors, including an Academy Award, a BAFTA Award, a Satellite Award, a David di Donatello Award, a Saturn Award, and a Golden Globe Award, as well as nominations for two Actor Awards, two Photoplay Awards, and a Grammy Award.